Dwarikanath1502/Authentication/README.md

     * Firebase
     * React-Navigation

-4. Installing
+4. Getting/Downloading Source File
     * You can use GIT Clone or,
     * Click here,       https://github.com/Dwarikanath1502/Authentication.git

-##### This project is tested on Android Emulator as well as on actual android device.
+### This project is tested on Android Emulator as well as on actual android device.

 ###### Waiting for Collaborator...